|Institution: ||Southern Illinois University at Edwardsville |

 The regular review of policies affecting new transfer student transition.
 Establishment of benchmarks for transfer student satisfaction.
 Appropriate placement of students in courses based on academic need and preparation.

 |I. Describe the overall "outcome" measures or indicators that will tell you whether this Action Project has been a success or failure in achieving its goals: |

 Student persistence utilizing IUPUI model.
 Transfer student satisfaction measured against benchmarks.
 Number of transfer students participating in New-Student Orientation and Convocation.

 |J. Other information (e.g., publicity, sponsor or champion, etc.): |

-50% participation of new students in New-Student Orientation
+50% participation of new transfer students in TRANSFERmation Tuesday.

-25% participation of new transfer students in new-student seminar New-student seminar requirement in place for new freshmen
+25% of new transfer students complete pilot new-student seminar for transfer students.

 |A. Describe the past year's accomplishments and the current status of this Action Project. |